wp-plugins/wordpress-seo/readme.txt

 The most complete all in one SEO solution for your WordPress blog, this plugin has a huge list of features, including:

 * Post title and meta description meta box to change these on a per post basis for ultimate SEO.
+* On page SEO Analysis using the Linkdex page analysis library.
 * Taxonomy (tag, category & custom taxonomy) title and meta description support.
 * Google search result snippet previews, let your editors improve your SEO!
 * Focus keyword testing.